-What is the Difference Between Microsoft Azure vs Amazon AWS?
+What is Microsoft Azure and Amazon AWS?

 Here's the good news: two industry giants, Microsoft and Amazon, both have cloud solutions that can upgrade your team into the 21st century.
 But the question is, which is the right solution for you?
 Here, we're weighing the features of Microsoft Azure vs Amazon AWS to show you what you need to know to make an informed decision.